betterdoc-org/lfeview/README.md

-# lfeview
-Game of Life using Phoenix LifeView as UI
+# Lfeview - Game of Life using Phoenix LifeView as UI

+To start your Phoenix server:

+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.setup`
+  * Install Node.js dependencies with `cd assets && npm install`
+  * Start Phoenix endpoint with `mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.